 The Money Advice Trust have some information on the Debt and Mental Health Evidence Form (DMHEF).
 This form is sometimes used when an organisation that is owed money needs evidence to confirm that a customer has a mental health problem.
 For further information about this please visit the Money Advice Trust website.

-To view the Debt and Mental Health Evidence Form please click here.
+To view the Debt and Mental Health Evidence Form please use the link above.
 This should be completed by a health or social care professional.